SwedbankPay/developer.swedbankpay.com/checkout-v3/get-started/fundamental-principles.md

 {% capture acc-15 %}
 {: .p .pl-3 .pr-3  }
 We are here to answer your questions.
-Where you should direct your inquiries depends on how you are connected to our eCom platform:
+Where you should direct your inquiries depends on how you are connected to our e-commerce platform:

 *   **Are you a partner or technical provider?**
 Reach out your usual contact person at Swedbank Pay.